Policy & Position Papers

 As the peak body for internal audit and assurance, the IIA-Australia aims to influence stakeholders as well as the legislative and regulatory environment to ensure the profession can make a significant contribution in the Australian corporate, public and not-for-profit sectors.

-To achieve this, the Institute contributes to public policy through policy development, position papers and written submissions while actively engaging with policy-makers.
+To achieve this, the IIA-Australia contributes to public policy through policy development, position papers and written submissions while actively engaging with policy-makers.
+It also makes available guidance and other policy documents from IIA affiliates to assist in informing practitioners and others of good practice.

 (PDF, 216 KB) 01 Mar 2013 | IIARF White Paper | IIA Global | Access: Public